alpinezx/lmstudio-searxng/README.md

 # lmstudio-searxng

+> **Windows only.** This setup runs SearXNG inside WSL2 (Windows Subsystem for Linux) and connects it to LM Studio on Windows.
+It is not intended for native Linux or macOS.

 Automated setup scripts for a private local search engine (SearXNG) connected to LM Studio via MCP.

 SearXNG is a self-hosted, privacy-respecting meta search engine.
 It queries Google, Bing, DuckDuckGo and others simultaneously, strips out all ads and tracking, and returns clean results — served entirely from your own machine.
 It can be used directly in your browser or connected to LM Studio so your local AI can search the web.